 These days, pretty much all IT contractor and freelance work is advertised on a variety of job sites.
 There are a number of generic job boards (such as Jobserve).
 You will also find a wealth of niche contract sites for journalists, media-types and designers, although we’d recommend going to the major sites first as they tend to offer the widest range of roles per search.

 The major sites will often provide a facility for posting your CV online, and contract agency details, in case you would prefer to send your CV direct to agencies.

 Many contractors (particularly those who’ve been in the game for a few years) also apply for work directly or get recommendations from other contractor colleagues.
 Due to the nature of contracting, many contractors keep in touch over the years, and over time, you may find more and more direct roles coming your way.
 In the early days, however, you’re best scanning for your first role via the web.

 Of course, LinkedIn is an absolute must these days.
 Read our guide to giving your profile a boost here.

 Once you have found a potential contract assignment, and have submitted your details to the agent (or client), you will hopefully be invited to an interview.

-If you are successful at this stage, and have secured your first contract, you will need to negotiate and agree terms with the agent (or client, if contracting direct).
+If you are successful at this stage and have secured your first contract, you will need to negotiate and agree to terms with the agent (or client, if contracting direct).

 These terms will include the duration of the contract, how many hours you are expected to work per day/week, and the hourly/weekly rate.